Create High-Quality Video - Wondershare Filmora

 Step 2.
 Apply the Custom LUT

-Under the Presets tab, click on the All Presets drop-down menu to view all the available preset options.
+Under the Color tab, click on the All Presets drop-down menu to view all the available preset options.

 Click on the Custom option to view the LUT you created.
 To apply the custom LUT, simply click on it to apply it to your footage.

-If you’re pleased with the results, click on the OK button at the bottom right side of the window to save the changes.
+If you’re pleased with the results, click on the OK button to save the changes.